cpchalk/gpcheckx/README.md

 'f29.diff2 now correct'

-# The 'Add Diagonals' Script.
-Another way of calculating F(4,6).
+# The 'Add Diagonals' script.

 This script has two parts.